libelle17/autofax/README.md

-Computer with a fritzcard 2.0 or 2.1 or/and a linux compatible fax modem; in the current version, in case of a US Robotics modem USR5637 and one of the below mentioned linux versions, the whole installation should/could be automatically by answering some questions. <br>
+Computer with a fritzcard 2.0 or 2.1 or/and a linux compatible fax modem; in the current version, in case of a US Robotics modem USR5637 and one of the below mentioned linux versions, the whole installation should/could be run automatically by answering some questions. <b><br>
-oftware: The program was adjusted to an installation of Opensuse &gt;= 42.1, Debian &gt;= 8.60, Ubuntu &gt;= 16.04, Mint &gt;= 18 or Fedora &gt;= 24 with standard options.
+Software</b>: The program was adjusted to an installation of Opensuse &gt;= 42.1, Debian &gt;= 8.60, Ubuntu &gt;= 16.04, Mint &gt;= 18 or Fedora &gt;= 24 with standard options.
 In Debian, it may be advantageous to check that in the file